Daemiac/Reminder/README.md

 - random motivational quote for extra MOTIVATION;

 ### Planned features
-- change of layout of the widgets;
+- redesign of the app's window view;
 - adding a feature of "deadline" of given task;
 - adding an archiving of fulfilled tasks;